alamariful1727/canny-interview-exam/README.md

 **Customer 1:** When I open the application, my posts do not load and all I see is a 'server error'.

+Issue: Backend is looking for userData.name from SSOToken.
+But the token has key named 'nayme'.

+Fix: Change the condition to `!userData.nayme`.
+Best fix should be change the SSOToken in client side.

+Response: SSOToken has wrong payload.
+Thats why backend could not authenticate the user request.

 **Customer 2:** When I click on "Top" or "Old", the selector does not update with my new selection.

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!